 - outpatient physical therapy: based on symptoms and impairments, we are concentrating on physical breathing restrictions, general muscle weakness, balance problems, pain in various body parts, or central and peripheral nervous systems.

 Each treatment is preceded by a detailed evaluation to determine the origin of the problem and prepare a treatment plan tailored to each patient’s unique needs.
 Our goal is to give our patients the best possible opportunity to recover in the shortest possible time.

 At PDR we use a variety of therapy techniques and different types of exercise to manage all reported issues, and restore normal function:

-- manual therapy – Counterstrain technique, which helps to restore the function of the respiratory, circulatory, GI, or peripheral nervous system, thus decrease pain and diminish other symptoms.
+- manual therapy – the Strain Counterstrain technique, which helps to restore the function of the respiratory, circulatory, GI, or peripheral nervous system, thus decreasing pain and diminishing other symptoms.

 - a therapeutic exercise plan – based primarily on breathing and strengthening exercises, which aim to improve endurance, and regenerate the body.
 The specialist helps to fight not only the weakening of the respiratory system but also problems with coordination, and balance.

 For some of us, recovering from coronavirus infection is not easy.
-It takes time, it makes us anxious if we ever will feel better.
+It takes time, it makes us anxious if we ever feel better.
 In the case of COVID infection, timing plays a very important role.
-It is crucial to get the doctor’s help on time, to be admitted to the hospital when our symptoms indicate that inpatient treatment is necessary, and to start physical therapy as soon as we are able to.
+It is crucial to get the doctor’s help on time, be admitted to the hospital when our symptoms indicate that inpatient treatment is necessary, and start physical therapy as soon as we can.
 There is no time to contemplate if it is necessary or truly important, as there is a reason why WHO recommends starting rehabilitation as soon as our symptoms are gone and we feel strong enough to start one.